useblocks/groundwork-tutorial/docs/source/chapter_1/documents.rst

 value may change during runtime.

-Luckily groundwork documents are also supporting `jinja <http://jinja.pocoo.org/docs/2.9/templates/>`_, which is a template language and allows use to use the content of given python variables.
+Luckily groundwork documents are also supporting `jinja <http://jinja.pocoo.org/docs/2.9/templates/>`_, which is a template language and allows us to use the content of given python variables.

 Change the content to::